awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/container-anywhere-license-manager-integration.md

    --key-fingerprint "aws:294406891311:AWS/Marketplace:issuer-fingerprint"
    ```
 **Note**
-Container applications require outbound network access to use License Manager to check licenses\.
-Applications deployed on\-premesis may experience unreliable or slow outbound network access\.
+To check licenses, container applications require outbound network access to use License Manager\.
+Applications deployed on\-premises might experience unreliable or slow outbound network access\.
 These applications should include adequate retries when calling License Manager\.
-For more information, see [Best practices for integrating with License Manager for on\-prem deployments](#container-LM-best-practices-on-prem)\.
+For more information, see [Best practices for integrating with License Manager for on\-premises deployments](#container-LM-best-practices-on-prem)\.

-1. Call `CheckoutLicense` at a regular cadence to identify any changes to customers' licenses due to renewals, upgrades, or cancellations made on AWS Marketplace\.
-The cadence depends on the application, though it is recommended to check licenses once a day to pick up any changes automatically without any buyer intervention\.
+1. Call the `CheckoutLicense` API operation at a regular cadence to identify any changes to customers' licenses due to renewals, upgrades, or cancellations made on AWS Marketplace\.
+The cadence depends on the application\.
+We recommend checking licenses once a day to pick up changes automatically without any buyer intervention\.

-   An application deployed on\-prem may have unreliable outbound network access to check licenses on a regular cadence so the application should build enough resiliency by using a cached license in such cases\.
-For more information, see [Best practices for integrating with License Manager for on\-prem deployments](#container-LM-best-practices-on-prem)\.
+   An application deployed on\-premises might have unreliable outbound network access to check licenses on a regular cadence\.
+In such cases, the application should use a cached licenses for sufficient resiliency\.
+For more information, see [Best practices for integrating with License Manager for on\-premises deployments](#container-LM-best-practices-on-prem)\.

-1. After you have finished integrating the `CheckoutLicense` call with your container application, build a new version of your Docker container image with the changes\.
+1. After you integrate the `CheckoutLicense` call with your container application, build a new version of your Docker container image with the changes\.

 1. Update your application’s Helm chart to accept a Kubernetes secret as optional input that contains configuration to access licenses using License Manager APIs\.
 The configuration secret will contain an identity token issued by License Manager and an AWS Identity and Access Management role which will be used by the custom credential provider described previously to get AWS credentials for calling License Manager APIs when the container application is deployed on\-premises\.
-Also add AWS region as an input with a default value of `us-east-1`\.
+Also, add the AWS Region as an input with a default value of `us-east-1`\.

-   Buyers deploying the container application on\-premises will be able to create the Kubernetes secret through AWS Marketplace buyer experience for container products\.
+   Buyers deploying the container application on\-premises can create the Kubernetes secret through the AWS Marketplace buyer experience for container products\.
 The Kubernetes secret name can then be provided as input to the `helm install` command\.
-The configuration secret can be expected in the following format:
+The configuration secret can be expected in the following format\.

    ```
    apiVersion: v1